dunamismax/bash/linux/ubuntu/_scripts/_template.md

   • Comprehensive error handling with color-coded messages and recovery suggestions
   • Graceful signal handling for SIGINT and SIGTERM
   • Type annotations and dataclasses for improved readability
-  • System-wide dependency management via Nala (for python3-rich and python3-pyfiglet)
+  • System-wide dependency management via Nala for python3-rich and python3-pyfiglet

 Usage:
   Run the script and use the numbered menu options to select a device:
-    - Numbers 1-N: Connect to a Tailscale device
+    - Numbers 1-N: Connect to a Tailscale device by number
-    - L1-LN:      Connect to a local device
+    - L1-LN:      Connect to a Local device by number
     - r:          Refresh device status
     - c:          Configure SSH options
     - s:          Search for devices
     - h:          Show help information
     - q:          Quit the application

-Version: 8.0.0
+Version: 8.5.0
 """

 # ----------------------------------------------------------------